gunnarnl/pandoc-stuff/example.md

 ---
-    title: "This is a test"
+    title: "Example"
     date: 9-24-2019
 ---

-# This is a header that is part of the test
+# This example uses the handout files

-This is a test
+This is a sentence.

-It's a big test.
+This refers to <&label> below.

 ## This is also a header